-Teeth whitening is a surefire way to boost your smile, dental health & your confidence.
-There are several teeth whitening treatments such as over-the-counter home whitening kit, prescription-based tooth whitening system, whitening toothpaste, and teeth whitening lights that can be done at home or in-office with a dentist.
+Teeth whitening is a surefire way to boost your smile, dental health & confidence.
+There are several teeth whitening treatments such as an over-the-counter home whitening kit, prescription-based tooth whitening system, whitening toothpaste, and teeth whitening lights that can be done at home or in-office with a dentist.

 But in-office professional teeth whitening is the more viable option for dental care.
 Besides being able to provide you with instant visible results, you are given a customised approach that is more efficient and safer than most home whitening systems.

 Most in-office teeth whitening procedure includes a special kind of UV or LED (light-emitting diode) light technology that hastens the process of whitening teeth and lessens the wait time.
 The light helps the bleaching agent by breaking down teeth stains without the usual sting of dental bleaching ingredients such as hydrogen peroxide.

 SmileBar uses LED light technology to activate the power of the non-peroxide based whitening gel to brighten your teeth within no time.

 If you’re planning to have a SmileBar tooth whitening appointment or already have one, stay on this page, and we’ll tell you what exactly you’re walking into, especially when it getting the best dental health.

 You probably have seen UV light more often than LED teeth whitening in your home whitening kit or other products, but what you don’t know is that UV light emits heat and it can be harmful not only to your teeth, but also to your eyes, mouth, lips, and gums with the UV rays.
 Although they’re more popular, there’s no supported proof that UV light is more effective in dental procedures than LED.

 On the other hand, LED teeth whitening releases a blue light that enhances the process but doesn’t emit heat to the teeth, so it will not damage your teeth’s enamel.
 Compared to UV light, LED light is safer but is still as effective.